Table of Contents

 A Note on DIY Screwdriver Discharge Tools

-There are two main reasons a high voltage probe is recommended for discharging:
+There are two main reasons why a proper high voltage probe is recommended for discharging:

-- It is designed to be longer than the arc length of 20kV live voltage, and none of its parts are conductive (other than its tip, obviously).
+- Probes are designed to be physically longer than the arc length of 20kV live voltage, and none of its parts are conductive (other than its tip, obviously).
 This means your hand can't possibly get electrocuted during any proper use of the tool.
-Conversely, when you use a screwdriver you must ensure the handle of the screwdriver is completely insulated from the metal shaft of the screwdriver.
+Conversely, when you use a screwdriver you must ensure the handle of the screwdriver is completely insulated from the metal shaft of the screwdriver, and you have to be really careful since this conductive metal shaft is leading straight up to a couple inches away from your bare hand.
 Electricity will travel the whole length of the screwdriver shaft, which brings it much closer in distance to your bare hand than is recommended in safety guidelines.

-- It contains an internal bleeder resistor to allow the discharge process to happen at a lower current, which is safer.
+- Probes contain an internal bleeder resistor to allow the discharge process to happen at a lower current, which is safer both for you and the CRT electronics.
 Using a screwdriver is like touching a bare wire from the anode to ground.
 It will instantly zap all the electricity from the tube through the screwdriver to ground.
-This is dangerous.
+This can be dangerous.

 Service Positions